Lt. Gen. Matthew W. McFarlane

 Lieutenant General McFarlane holds a Bachelor of Business Administration Degree from James Madison University and Master’s Degrees in Policy Management from Georgetown University, Management from Webster University, and National Security and Strategic Studies from the National War College.
 He also completed the Massachusetts Institute of Technology Fellows Program, Seminar XXI.

-Lieutenant General McFarlane’s awards and decorations include the Defense Distinguished Service Medal, the Distinguished Service Medal, three Bronze Star Medals, the Combat Infantryman Badge with star, the Expert Infantryman Badge, the Master Parachutist Badge, and the Ranger Tab.
-Lieutenant General McFarlane is also a Distinguished Member of the 75th Ranger Regiment, 505th Parachute Infantry Regiment, and the 503d Infantry Regiment (Airborne).
+Lieutenant General McFarlane awards and decorations include the Defense Distinguished Service Medal, three Bronze Star Medals, the Master Combat Infantryman Badge with star, Master Parachutist Badge, and the Ranger Tab.
+He is a Distinguished Member of the 75th Ranger Regiment, 505th Parachute Infantry Regiment, and the 503d Infantry Regiment (Airborne).
+Lieutenant General McFarlane is married and has two grown sons.